 There are eight stops along the tour, where you’ll learn how Italian cantucci (cookies) are made, sample local salami, cheese, soup and meat dishes in local family-run osterias.
 The Oltrarno neighbourhood has a pleasing Bohemian vibe, filled with students, artists and lively culture.

 A foodie’s dream culinary adventure!
-Follow your nose, or the trained dog’s nose in this case, in search of truffles in the Tuscan countryside.
+Spend a day in Florence following your nose, or the trained dog’s nose in this case, in search of truffles in the Tuscan countryside.
 This authentic cultural experience educates guests on the history of the Tuscan truffle hunt, followed by a delicious home-cooked meal at a Tuscan ‘fattoria’ (farm) that includes local wine and pasta made with truffles from the experience.

 Most of these food tours cost between 70-100 Euros per person.